Also Known As

 A horse's mouth, teeth, and lips are tools that the horse uses for many purposes other than eating.
 Not having hands or paws, a horse uses its mouth as a tool, not only to explore his environment, but to communicate with other horses and the humans in its life.
 Signs of dominance between horses include oral displays and contact by lips and teeth, and some horses carry these behaviors over to their interactions with their handlers.

 A young colt will clack his teeth in a new setting with other horses as a sign it wants to become part of the group.
 Older horses will nip or bite each other to test who is dominant in the herd.
-These same behaviors are often exhibited with the humans in their lives.
-When these behaviors are used inappropriately, the handler needs to understand what is happening and redirect the behaviors in a desirable direction.

-Human responses to biting should be prompt and reasonable.
+Your responses to biting should be prompt and reasonable.
 Anger, hitting inappropriately, yelling or over-reacting will not help the horse establish a pattern of acceptable behavior.
 Instead, a series of well-planned actions to deal with the problem and teach the horse how to interact with humans will make being together mutually enjoyable

 Reasons for Biting

-- Establishment ofvdominance
+- Establishment of dominance

 - Teething discomfort